TasinIshmam/blockchain-academic-certificates/README.md

 ## Getting Started
 #### Prerequisites

-In order to install the application, please make sure you have the following installed with atleast the same major version number.
+In order to install the application, please make sure you have the following installed with the same major version number.

 1) Hyperledger fabric version 2.1.x.